Election Year Considerations for Nonprofits: Navigating Challenges and Opportunities

 While your mission may align more closely with certain candidates or ballot measures, it is crucial to maintain relevance regardless of election results.
 The need for your work will continue long after election day.
 To reinforce longevity, focus on your core mission and values rather than specific candidates, and emphasize how your nonprofit’s work benefits communities regardless of political affiliation.
 Develop relationships across the political spectrum so that you can quickly adapt your advocacy strategies to new political realities.

-Navigating an election year as a nonprofit requires careful planning, adaptability, and a steadfast commitment to your mission.
+Navigating outcomes from an election requires careful planning, adaptability, and a steadfast commitment to your mission.
 By recognizing and addressing donor fatigue, refining communication strategies, preparing for potential policy shifts, and nurturing your team, your organization can emerge from the election cycle stronger and more impactful than ever.
 Stay focused on your mission so that you can continue to make a difference no matter who takes office.